-RETIREE COST OF LIVING INCREASE:

-The present value of future retirement benefits is based on benefits currently being paid by the system and includes previously granted cost of living increases.
+RETIREE COST OF LIVING INCREASE: The present value of future retirement benefits is based on benefits currently being paid by the system and includes previously granted cost of living increases.
 The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.
+DATES OF DETIDEMENT.
+The table of these rates is included later in the

-RATES OF RETIREMENT:

-The table of these rates is included later in the report.
+RATES OF RETIREMENT: The table of these rates is included later in the report.
 These rates apply only to those individuals eligible to retire.
 The rate of retirement for persons who have completed DROP participation and have remained employed is 0.17.

-RETIREMENT LIMITATIONS:

-Projected retirement benefits are not subjected to IRS Section 415 limits.
+RETIREMENT LIMITATIONS: Projected retirement benefits are not subjected to IRS Section 415 limits.

-RATES OF WITHDRAWAL:

-The rates of withdrawal are applied based upon completed years of service according to the following table:
+RATES OF WITHDRAWAL: The rates of withdrawal are applied based upon completed years of service according to the following table: